goformarty/goformarty.github.io/_posts/2017-8-18-Pure-Functions.md

 A **pure function** is a function which:
 - Given the same input, will **always return the same output**.
-- Doesn’t depend on and doesn’t modify the states of variables out of its scope
+- Doesn’t depend on and doesn’t modify the states of variables out of its scope.
 - Relies on **no side-causes** - hidden inputs.
 - Produces **no side effects** - hidden outputs.